 ‘Learning is a treasure that will follow its owner everywhere.’
 Chinese Proverb

-Take a moment to list the skills that relate to your chosen objective.
-For example, if you’re considering moving into fundraising you may wish to include interpersonal skills, project management, customer services and marketing.
-From this list, expand each header to include examples from your experience.
-Consider all the things you’ve achieved and don’t forget your hobbies, any voluntary work and training courses.
+Take a moment to list the skills that relate to your chosen objective, for example, if you’re considering moving into fundraising you may wish to include interpersonal skills, project management, customer services and marketing.
+From this list, expand each header to include your experience.
+Don’t forget to include the things you’ve achieved outside of work, including your hobbies and any voluntary positions.